close

 Lori Hock, Raleen Gagnon, and Rebecca Valladares discuss how AI can push role-based hiring into skills-based hiring.

-Given the audience, as well as the natural Future of Work undercurrent permeating the event’s core sessions, it only appropriate to view “the human factor” as a natural link to the day’s core themes and topics, such as AI in talent acquisition, skills-based hiring, direct sourcing, extended workforce management, DE&I, and the evolving workplace.
+Given the audience, as well as the natural Future of Work undercurrent permeating the event’s core sessions, it only appropriate to view “the human factor” as a natural link to the day’s core themes and topics, such as AI in talent acquisition, skills-based hiring, direct sourcing, extended workforce management, and the evolving workplace.

 Benjie Hanson, Dawnette Cooke, and Craig Coe discuss data-driven extended workforce management.